On Utility Maximization under Multivariate Fake Stationary Affine Volterra Models: Merton's portfolio problem: Utility maximisation

-and the optimal strategy $\alpha^\ast$, given the preference described by the utility function $U(\cdot)$.
-This is a standard stochastic control problem.
-The set $\mathcal A_t$ is the class of all admissible strategies from t with zero being an absorbing state for $X_t^\alpha$ (bankruptcy).
-Here $\mathbb{E}_{x,v}$ denotes expectation under the conditional distribution given $X_t = x$ and $V_t = v$, and where the supremum is taken over all admissible portfolio strategies.

 The $\mathbb F$-adapted process $\{\mathcal{V}_t,\, 0 \le t \le T\}$ is a supermartingale.
 Moreover, there exists an optimal control $\alpha^* \in \mathcal A$ for~\eqref{eq:value0} if and only if the martingale property holds, that is, the process $\{\mathcal{V}^*_t,\, 0 \le t \le T\}$ for \(\alpha^*\) is a martingale.
-The idea is that an admissible control (or startegy) is optimal\footnote{optimal strategy: No expected gain from deviation, this implies martingality} if the associated value process is a martingale and for any other admissible control, it is a supermartingale.
-That is the classic martingale \textit{optimality principle}, see, e.g., \cite{HuImkellerMueller2005}, \citet[Section 6.6.1]{pham2009continuous} or \cite{JeanblancEtAl2012}. \begin{Definition}[Martingale optimality principle] The Problem (\ref{eq:value0}) can be solved by constructing a family of processes $\{ J^\alpha_t \}_{ t \in [0, T]}$, $\alpha \in \cA$, satisfying the conditions: \begin{enumerate} \item $J^\alpha_T = U(X_T)$ for all $\alpha \in \cA$; \item $J^\alpha_0$ is a constant, independent of $\alpha \in \cA$; \item $J^\alpha_t$ is a supermartingale for all $\alpha \in \cA$, and there exists $\alpha^* \in \cA$ such that $J^{\alpha^*}$ is a martingale. \end{enumerate} \end{Definition} A family of processes with the above properties can now be used to compare the expected utilities of an arbitrary strategy $\alpha \in \cA$ and the strategy $\alpha^*$:

-where $X^{\alpha^*}$ is the wealth process under $\alpha^*$.
+The idea is that an admissible control (or startegy) is optimal if the associated value process is a martingale and for any other admissible control, it is a supermartingale.
+That is the classic martingale \textit{optimality principle}, see, e.g., \cite{HuImkellerMueller2005}, \citet[Section 6.6.1]{pham2009continuous} or \cite{JeanblancEtAl2012}. \begin{Definition}[Martingale optimality principle] The Problem (\ref{eq:value0}) can be solved by constructing a family of processes $\{ J^\alpha_t \}_{ t \in [0, T]}$, $\alpha \in \cA$, satisfying the conditions: \begin{enumerate} \item $J^\alpha_T = U(X_T)$ for all $\alpha \in \cA$; \item $J^\alpha_0$ is a constant, independent of $\alpha \in \cA$; \item $J^\alpha_t$ is a supermartingale for all $\alpha \in \cA$, and there exists $\alpha^* \in \cA$ such that $J^{\alpha^*}$ is a martingale. \end{enumerate} \end{Definition} A family of processes with the above properties can now be used to compare the expected utilities of an arbitrary strategy $\alpha \in \cA$ and the strategy $\alpha^*$: where $X^{\alpha^*}$ is the wealth process under $\alpha^*$.
 Thus the strategy $\alpha^*$ is indeed our desired optimal portfolio strategy.